Crafting an Equity Minded Ethos

 Section 6: Responsibility to Self

-In considering all the reflective questions so far, it should be abundantly clear that living an equity and justice centered life is difficult by design.
+In considering all the reflective questions so far, it should be abundantly clear that living an equity and justice-centered life is difficult by design.
 We live in a world that gives us tacit permission to act out of self-interest and ignore historical injustices.
-Often, acting in the service of equality and justice is an agitation to the norm and often comes with negative consequences.
+Often, acting in the service of equality and justice is an agitation to the norm and comes with negative consequences.

 Be honest and courageous in considering the following:

-How do my positionality and identities afford me either the relief or give me the responsibility to act in the service of equity and justice?
+1. How do my positionality and identities afford me either relief or give me the responsibility to act in the service of equity and justice?

-What costs/consequences am I willing to live with in the service of advancing or advocating for equity and justice?
+2. What costs/consequences am I willing to live with, in the service of advancing or advocating for equity and justice?

 These are hard questions with complicated answers.
 The compilation of your answers can provide you with a pathway of being in this world where your choices and actions advance equity.

 I invite you to think carefully, courageously, and creatively.
 Write with vulnerability.
-Listen to your fears and apprehensions and even shame.
+Listen to your fears, apprehensions, shame, and guilt.
 These are the emotions that often prevent us from doing what we know to be just in the service of self-preservation.
+These are also the emotions that keep us safe in what is sometimes a dangerous world.
 Honor those emotions and recognize the systems that hold your advocacy and your actions hostage.
-And most of all live with the conviction that a just choice and a decision that centers equity makes someone’s life better.
+Recognize there is a difference between experiencing safety and discomfort.
+Safety preserves lives and livelihoods.
+Comfort preserves the status quo.
+Safety needs to always be a consideration.
+A reasonable amount of discomfort is an inevitable part of liberatory work.
+We invite you to live life with the conviction that a just choice and a decision that centers on equity make someone’s life better.

 Happy New Year